morepath/morepath/doc/quickstart.rst

 1. We import ``morepath``.

-2. We create an instance of :class:`morepath.App`.
-This is a WSGI application that we can run.
-It also contains our application's
-   configuration: what models and views are available.
+2. We create a subclass of :class:`morepath.App`.
+This class contains our application's configuration: what models and views are available.
+It can also be instantiated into a WSGI application object.

 3. We then set up a ``Root`` class.
 Morepath is model-driven and in order to create any views, we first need at least one model, in this case the empty ``Root`` class.

-   We set up the model as the root of the website (the empty string ``''`` indicates the root, but ``'/'`` works too) using the :meth:`morepath.AppBase.path` decorator.
+   We set up the model as the root of the website (the empty string ``''`` indicates the root, but ``'/'`` works too) using the :meth:`morepath.App.path` decorator.

 4. Now we can create the "Hello world" view.
 It's just a function that takes ``self`` and ``request`` as arguments (we don't need to use